 "So there's nothing unusual about that per say and nothing of great surprise.
 I guess it depends on what water is used for, under what circumstances whether it is an issue or isn't an issue."

-HBRC was undertaking a significant piece of work on the aquifer in its entirety under the TANK process.
+HBRC were undertaking a significant piece of work on the aquifer in its entirety under the TANK process.

 The GNS report had found across the aquifer system, the average water age seemed to be getting younger, with 'mean residence times' reducing.